SEAD: Self-Evolving Agent for Multi-Turn Service Dialogue: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have revolutionized dialogue systems across customer service, question answering, and creative design \cite{dai2025evinote, dai2025careful, zeng2025card, yin2025floorplan}.
+Large Language Models (LLMs) have revolutionized a wide range of applications across diverse domains~\cite{zhang2025ncvnodewiseconsistencyverification, zhang2026consensusentropyharnessingmultivlm, dai2025careful, zeng2025card, yin2025floorplan}.
 However, training robust goal-oriented dialogue agents remains bottlenecked by scarce, expensive, and low-quality conversational data \cite{hosseini2020simple}.
 In multi-turn service dialogue, agents must dynamically track user states and adapt strategies across extended interactions.
 Human logs from sales calls are a perfect example of these challenges \cite{qian2022toward}: agents lack standardization, requiring costly filtering, and the final data is heavily lopsided towards failed attempts.
 Therefore, data quality is fundamentally capped by the capabilities of the original human agents who produced these conversations.

 To solve data quality issues, prior works~\cite{li2025wizard, ou2024dialogbench} have explored synthetic data and user simulation as alternatives.
 Static synthesis approaches \cite{ou2024dialogbench, 10.1145/3786793} generate fixed datasets from predefined scenarios but cannot capture dynamic conversations where users react to agent behavior.
-Interactive simulation attempts typically employ LLMs to dynamically generate user responses during agent training \cite{sekulic2024reliable, zhu2025evaluating}, but face critical limitations: without perceiving the agent's current capability level, simulators either generate overly challenging scenarios that frustrate learning (too strong) or overly simple scenarios that provide insufficient training signal (too weak), both yielding suboptimal training outcomes.
+Interactive simulation attempts typically employ LLMs to dynamically generate user responses during agent training \cite{sekulic2024reliable, zhu2025evaluating, gao2026reinforcing, sage}, but face critical limitations: without perceiving the agent's current capability level, simulators either generate overly challenging scenarios that frustrate learning (too strong) or overly simple scenarios that provide insufficient training signal (too weak), both yielding suboptimal training outcomes.
 Additionally, existing simulators exhibit overly perfect styles \cite{lin2025user}, lacking real users' attention lapses, linguistic noise, and irrationality \cite{takanobu2020your}.
 Most critically, both fixed datasets and non-adaptive simulators fail to provide curriculum-based training that adjusts difficulty as the agent improves, limiting their effectiveness for complex multi-turn service dialogues requiring coherent long-term interactions.

 Recent advances in self-evolution offer promising zero-data solutions for data-scarce business scenarios.
 These self-evolving methods\cite{chen2024self, zhao2025absolute} employ self-play strategies where models generate both questions and corresponding answers, eliminating dependence on expensive expert-annotated data ~\citep{silver2017mastering,vinyals2019grandmaster}.
 However, applying these methods to service dialogues faces critical challenges.
 As shown in Figure~\ref{fig:mainfig}, first, \textbf{unfair adversarial game}: in the service dialogue scenario, User Role-play Models can arbitrarily control outcomes, breaking the causal link between agent actions and task success.
 For example, simulators may reject agents regardless of response quality or accept based on turn count rather than persuasion effectiveness.
 Second, \textbf{real users are highly diverse}: without additional mechanisms, user behaviors easily fall into repetitive patterns.